Louisville man charged in connection with attack on JCPS bus driver

-LOUISVILLE, Ky. — A man has been arrested and charged in connection with attacking a bus driver with Jefferson County Public Schools in August.
+LOUISVILLE, Ky. — (WHAS11)-A man has been arrested and charged in connection with attacking a bus driver with Jefferson County Public Schools in August.

 Wednesday morning at an arraignment, 41-year-old Cecil Snowden pleaded not guilty to a third-degree assault charge.
-Snowden had been taken into custody Tuesday night.
+Snowden had been taken into custody Sept.24

 According to an arrest warrant, Snowden attacked Timothy Raeber on Aug.
 28. According to Teamsters Local 873 President John Stovall, Raeber is still out of work.
 Stovall, the bus union president, said Raeber is still recovering from a concussion and other swelling and bruising he reportedly faced from the attack.